PaulSolt/SwiftUI-Tutorials/6_SwiftUI_LogInPage_Customized/README.md

 ```

-## Update the Keyboard Return Button
+## Make Input Easier for the User using Content Types

+This allows for completions above the keyboard.

 ```swift
 TextField(text: $userValidator.name) {